whtsead213/fyp_bot/README.md

 How to use:
 eg.

 python bot.py random 5
-        randomly pick a scenario for 5 times\n
+randomly pick a scenario for 5 times

-    or\n
+or

 python bot.py custom 1 2 3
 each argument is the index of the scenario

 You can also change the sleep duration and verbose in config.py